neha291098/Job-bee/README.md

 # Job-bee
-It is a job suggestion website
+It is a job suggestion website which is still in development.